FAQ

 Why the Arctic and Antarctica?

-It all started by chance when I was chosen for an assignment to Alaska back in 2000.
-I had to go out on the sea ice off Prudhoe Bay and whilst there something clicked; I just felt incredibly at home in the cold and the space of it.
-Twelve years and nine trips on, that feeling hasn’t worn off and I still love working there.
-Something about the space of it and how harsh the conditions can get, how brutal the weather can be there.
-My heart is very much still in the Arctic, but I’d like to work on some other stories too.
+By chance I was selected for an assignment to Alaska in 2000.
+I was embedded living in a temporary camp on the sea ice off Prudhoe Bay, whilst there I felt incredibly at home in the cold and the space of this vast landscape.
+Twenty-five years on and after 30 expeditions now, this feeling is still with me; I still love working in the polar regions.
+Something about the space and how harsh the conditions can get, how brutal the weather can be there.
+My heart is very much still in the Arctic, but I still like to work on some other stories too.
 I’m putting together a book (or books) about different aspects of the Arctic terrain, which is going to take a lot of my time, so the Arctic theme is intensive for now.
 They’re so different.
 The Arctic is a group of separate countries facing a frozen (or not so frozen!) ocean at the centre.
 The Antarctic is a continent land mass surrounded by ocean.
 What is happening in the two places is somewhat different too.
 You could say that what is happening (and going to take place) in the Arctic over the next few years, is so massive that it deserves a focus of its own.
 There’s a feeling that comes from working there, that you owe it that singular focus.

 Are you a photojournalist, documentary photographer, or artist?

-I trained at art college and then became a black and white printer, later I worked for daily newspapers and magazines as a news photographer, now I draw on all these skills to make my stories, I'm grateful for the diversity of that training.
+I trained at art college and then became a black and white printer, later I worked for daily newspapers and magazines as a news photographer.
+So now I draw on all these skills to make my stories, I'm grateful for the diversity of that training.
 What matters is that I turn out an authentic piece of communication, that tells an identifiable story.
-I’ll consciously stray across these boundaries if I can.
-I think it's becoming easier to mix styles now; digital publishing and social media are breaking down the silos that previously existed in photography.
+I’ll consciously stray across these boundaries if I can get away with it.
+I think it's becoming easier to mix styles; digital publishing and social media are breaking down the silos that previously existed in photography.

 Do you still work on film -are you completely digital?